sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-jupyter-notebook-connection.rst

 Step 2 : Add and Save the Connection
 -------------------

-Once you save the above configurations:
+Once Jupyter Connection is Enabled.

 #.
 Navigate to **Administration -> Global Connections -> Add Connections** as shown below: